What Britain Did to Nigeria

 Request Inspection Copy

-Most accounts of Britain’s rule over Nigeria were written by British officials who presented colonialism as a civilising mission to rid Africans of barbaric superstition and corrupt tribal leadership; to educate them and convert them to Christianity.
-Yet–strangely for a colonised people openly described this way by their oppressors–many Nigerians today still view their country’s time in the Empire through rose-tinted glasses.
+Most accounts of Nigeria’s colonisation were written by British officials, presenting it as a noble civilising mission to rid Africans of barbaric superstition and corrupt tribal leadership.
+Thanks to this skewed writing of history, many Nigerians today still have Empire nostalgia and view the colonial period through rose-tinted glasses.

-This book is a definitive, head-on confrontation with Nigeria’s experience under British rule, deftly showing how the country was forever changed by colonialism—perhaps cataclysmically.
+This is a definitive, head-on confrontation with Nigeria’s experience under British rule, showing how it forever changed the country—perhaps cataclysmically.

 Max Siollun is a historian and author who specialises in Nigeria's history.
 He has written some of the most acclaimed books on Nigeria's history, and has been described as standing 'unchallenged, in contemporary times, as the Chronicler-in-Chief of the Nigerian military' by the Special Assistant on New Media to Nigeria's President Buhari, Tolu Ogunlesi.